-setCodecPreferences() configures the transceiver's codecs given a list of
+setCodecPreferences() configures the transceiver's preferred list of codecs.

-RTCRtpCodecParameters objects specifying the new preferences for each codec.
-The specified set of codecs and configurations will be used for all future connections including this transceiver until this method is called again.
+The specified set of codecs will be used for all future connections that include this transceiver until this method is called again.

 When preparing to open an